Chapter 10: Sources and Research

 Reading Newspaper Articles, Magazine Articles, and Website Articles

-How can we evaluate newspaper, magazine, and website sources?
-Use rhetorical reading skills to understand both the text and its context before you incorporate it into any assignment.
+We should evaluate newspaper, magazine, and website sources using rhetorical reading skills to understand both the text and its context before incorporating these materials into any assignment.

 Understand the Context